 The scene that really got me interested is the tailor scene where he gets measured up for a couple of suits.
 It reminds me of the time I was measured for a suit at Tom Ford, the master tailor himself was asking the same questions and making measurements and speaking Italian, and it made me appreciate that whilst this man is a very well paid assassin, he knows what he wants.

-The uniform of the white shirt / black shirt and black suit is a staple of the John Wick series, but John does dress it up, in a black shirt he uses a collar bar and adds a bit more detail in his patterned tie rather than a plain black tie.
+The uniform of the white shirt / black shirt and black suit is a staple of the John Wick series.
+John does dress it up.
+In a black shirt he uses a collar bar and adds a bit more detail in his patterned tie rather than a plain black tie.

 Chapter 3 –